azzidahaka/meet/README.md

   - As a user, I should be able to add the app as a shortcut to my home screen so that I can easily launch it without navigating through menus.
   - Scenario: User can install the meet app as a shortcut on their device home screen
     - Given user has a mobile device
-    - When user adds the app to home screen
+    - When user adds the app to the home screen
     - Then user can see the app icon for easy access
 - Display Charts Visualizing Event Details.
   - As a user, I should be able to view visual charts or graphs representing events data so that I can gain insights at a glance